mattespineli/slate/source/includes/_reference.md

 ## Third Party Requirements

-Some third party tests require certain API fields to be provided in order to run successfully.<br>
+Some third party tests require certain API fields to be provided in order to run successfully.
+As always, evaluation is more comprehensive when richer evidence is provided.<br>

 Third Party Provider | Required Fields
 ---------------------|----------------